vhorvat/master_thesis/docs/rpi_nrc.md

 Apart from WiFi settings, you will need to enable SSH too!

-Ethernet WILL BE required in later steps.!
+Ethernet WILL BE required in later steps!

 ### RPi
 After successfully SSHing to your RPi, DO NOT UPDATE RPI!